The quantum Ising chain for beginners: Uniform XY- Ising model.

 \subsection{Relationship with the spin representation}

 It is instructive to comment on the relationship between the spectrum we have found in the fermionic representation and the corresponding physics in the original spin representation.
-In this section we will focus on the Ising case, fixing the anisotropy parameter to $\anisotropy=1$.
+In this section, we \revision{fix the anisotropy parameter to $\anisotropy=1$, focusing on the Ising case.}

 Let us start with the classical Ising model ($h=0$)

 and consider the two degenerate ground states that you can easily construct in this case: